 “Get Home” Routines

-Coming home from an event or activity with wet towels, dirty socks, and a stack of library books is enough to push me over the edge because you know all of this stuff ends up crammed in a bag or in a pile by the front door.
+Coming home from an event or activity with wet towels, dirty socks, and a stack of library books is enough to push me over the edge because you know all of this stuff ends up crammed in a bag or in a pile by the front door. (side note: I can’t WAIT to be able to come home with a stack of library books once the libraries open!)

 Instead of dealing with it “later,” create a routine that everyone follows when you all come home from doing something awesome.
 Here’s a rough routine that we will follow this summer: